viveknaskar/cloud-dataflow-template-poc/README.md

 # cloud-dataflow-template-poc

-Code to create cloud Dataflow template in Java.
+Code to create Google cloud-dataflow pipeline in Java.
 This is worked upon Apache Beam's WordCount example.
 The pipeline will read data from a textfile which is stored in a GCS bucket and it will output the number of each words in another GCS bucket.

 ## Run the below maven command to run the example dataflow pipeline